jgori-ouistiti/CoopIHC/docs/guide/agents.rst

 This list is ongoing and more agents will be added

-Operators:
+Users:

-* The ``GoalDrivenDiscreteOperator`` [link], driven by a Goal and uses Discrete actions.
+* The ``GoalDrivenDiscreteUser`` [link], driven by a Goal and uses Discrete actions.
 It has to be used with a task that has a substate named Targets.
 Its internal state includes a goal substate, whose value is either one of the task's Targets.
-Uses an operator model[link] as policy.
+Uses an user model[link] as policy.
-* The ``GaussianContinuousBeliefOperator`` [link], maintains a continuous Gaussian belief.
-It can be used in cases where the goal of the operator is not directly observable to it.
+* The ``GaussianContinuousBeliefUser`` [link], maintains a continuous Gaussian belief.
+It can be used in cases where the goal of the user is not directly observable to it.

 Assistants:

 * The ``DiscreteBayesianBeliefAssistant`` [link] An Assistant that maintains a discrete belief, updated with Bayes' rule.
-It supposes that the task has targets, and that the operator selects one of these as a goal.
+It supposes that the task has targets, and that the user selects one of these as a goal.